OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 When choosing a work factor, a balance needs to be struck between security and performance.
 Higher work factors will make the hashes more difficult for an attacker to crack, but will also make the process of verifying a login attempt slower.
 If the work factor is too high, this may degrade the performance of the application, and could also be used by an attacker to carry out a denial of service attack by making a large number of login attempts to exhaust the server's CPU.

 There is no golden rule for the ideal work factor - it will depend on the performance of the server and the number of users on the application.
 Determining the optimal work factor will require experimentation on the specific server(s) used by the application.
-As a general rule, calculating a hash should take less than one second, although on higher traffic sites it should be significantly less than this.
+As a general rule, calculating a hash should take less than one second.

 #### Upgrading the Work Factor